andrew/ultimate-awesome/README.md

 - [awesome](https://github.com/firasuke/awesome) - A curated list of awesome projects.
 - [Awesome-Decision-Making-Reinforcement-Learning](https://github.com/jiachenli94/Awesome-Decision-Making-Reinforcement-Learning) - A selection of state-of-the-art research materials on decision making and motion planning.
 - [awesome-spring-boot](https://github.com/Sharember/awesome-spring-boot) - Springboot 各种资料整理(demo、教程、网站、starter文档等)，持续更新，欢迎pr。.
-- [awesome-tabletop-rpgs](https://github.com/Zireael07/awesome-tabletop-rpgs) - Awesome list of free and/or open source tabletop RPGs.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-twitter-tools](https://github.com/hridaydutta123/awesome-twitter-tools) - A curated list of awesome twitter tools.
 - [awesome-minimal-sites](https://github.com/kamranahmedse/awesome-minimal-sites) - An opinionated collection of minimal yet beautiful websites.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [awesome-normalization-techniques](https://github.com/tczhangzhi/awesome-normalization-techniques) - Papers for normalization techniques, released codes collections.
-- [awesome-interactive-math](https://github.com/ubavic/awesome-interactive-math) - A curated list of tools that can be used for creating interactive mathematical  explorables.
 - [Awesome-Biomolecule-Language-Cross-Modeling](https://github.com/QizhiPei/Awesome-Biomolecule-Language-Cross-Modeling) - Awesome-Biomolecule-Language-Cross-Modeling: a curated list of resources for paper "Leveraging Biomolecule and Natural Language through Multi-Modal Learning: A Survey".
 - [awesome-rehype](https://github.com/rehypejs/awesome-rehype) - Curated list of awesome rehype resources.
 - [awesome-deep-neuroevolution](https://github.com/Alro10/awesome-deep-neuroevolution) - A collection of Deep Neuroevolution resources or evolutionary algorithms applying in Deep Learning (constantly updating).